nikolas1993/apollo-graphql-example/README.md

 # Apollo GraphQL Example

-A examples and tutorials collection about Apollo GraphQL.
-The laguage used is python and the framework are:
+Examples and tutorials collection about Apollo GraphQL.
+The laguage used is python and the frameworks are:
 - FastAPI
 - Strawberry